Roman soldier: It's legionary rations... you'll be getting it every day. Corn, bacon and cheese. All cooked together to save time.

 - Zachariah, the African-American ship's cook in The True Confessions of Charlotte Doyle.
 Not a comic figure; the mentor role he plays toward young Charlotte skirts Magical Negro territory.

-- Technically, Igor just serves the food, he doesn't cook it (as he's quick to remind the other characters when they complain).
+- Pvt.
+Igor Straminsky of the 4077th MASH.
+Technically, Igor just serves the food, he doesn't cook it (as he's quick to remind the other characters when they complain).
 There was an actual cook who appeared in a couple of episodes, however.

 - Airman Darren Becker of Stargate Universe.
 The low quality of his food is usually blamed on the absolutely crap ingredients he has to work with.

-- Utah Phillips's song "The Goodnight-Loving Trail" subverts the comic aspects of this trope by taking a sad and sympathetic view of cowboys who are too old to do anything but cook on the drives, despite lyrics like "With your snake oil and herbs and your liniment too/You can do anything that a doctor can do/Except find a cure for your own goddamn stew."
+- His song "The Goodnight-Loving Trail" subverts the comic aspects of this trope by taking a sad and sympathetic view of cowboys who are too old to do anything but cook on the drives, despite lyrics like "With your snake oil and herbs and your liniment too/You can do anything that a doctor can do/Except find a cure for your own goddamn stew."
 The cowboys dub the cook "The Old Woman"; it's bad enough getting old, without being ridiculed too.

 - The Australian folk song "Thargomindah Road" is about a cattle drive told from the point of the view of the camp cook.

-- Ratlings in Warhammer 40000 often act as cooks for the regiments they are attached to.
-However, being essentially Hobbits In Space!!, they are actually pretty good.
+- Ratlings in Warhammer 40,000 often act as cooks for the regiments they are attached to.
+However, being essentially Hobbits in Space!!, they are actually pretty good.

 - In the opera Paul Bunyan, the lumberjacks first get two One Note Cooks, Sam Sharpey and Ben Benny.
 After they get sick of eating just soups and beans, and Slim comes along and says he can cook other things, Sam and Ben are relieved of this duty.

-- One of Ford Cruller's alter egos in Psychonauts is the Camp Cook for the Whispering Rock Psychic Summer Camp, where the game takes place, and also runs the camp store.
+- One of Ford Cruller's alter egos in Psychonauts is the Camp Cook for the Whispering Rock Psychic Summer Camp, where the game takes place, and he also runs the camp store.
 He even has an odd juxtaposition of competency; his food is never done whenever you visit him, but the camp store is always open and stocked with at least Psi Cores and Dream Fluffs, even during a crisis.
 Guess we know which job he really likes.

 - In World of Warcraft, an Alliance expedition stranded on Azuremist Island includes "Cookie" McWeaksauce.
 Their limited resources have resulted in a somewhat limited menu: